 If you are not yet ready for 4K Ultra High Definition, you may still shoot with Canon’s XF-AVC codec; however, the resolution and quality will be reduced to HD with a 4:2:0 8-bit output.
-It is quite unlikely that you will use XF-AVC given that the HEVC option provides support for 1920 by 1080.
-The only possible explanation for this would be if your NLE was unable of working with the latest HEVC codec, which might initially present some difficulties.
+Furthermore, it is unlikely that you will use XF-AVC, given that the HEVC option supports 1920 by 1080.
+The only possible explanation for this would be if your NLE could not work with the latest HEVC codec, which might initially present some difficulties.

-Canon employs a 1.0-type CMOS sensor and a DIGIC DV6 processor to handle the additional processing that is required for the significant increase in resolution as well as any other processing that is data-intensive.
-The body also contains many huge air vents to keep things cool, although because the model we tested was a pre-production version, this feature may or may not be available when you get yours.
+Canon employs a 1.0-type CMOS sensor and a DIGIC DV6 processor to handle the additional processing required for the significant increase in resolution as well as any other data-intensive processing.
+The body also contains many massive air vents to keep things cool, although because the model we tested was a pre-production version, this feature may or may not be available when you get yours.

-It might be argued that with this new 1.0-type sensor, you have the ability to begin playing with depth-of-field to some degree.
-This is especially true when you utilize the touchscreen on the display to focus, which is another item that can be checked off the list.
-You may also think about using the XF705 as a potential backup camera for some of the cameras with bigger sensors.
+It might be argued that with this new 1.0-type sensor, you can begin playing with depth-of-field to some degree.
+This is especially true when you utilize the touchscreen on display to focus on another item that can be checked off the list.
+You may also consider using the XF705 as a potential backup camera for some of the cameras with bigger sensors.

-In front of the sensor is a Canon lens from the L-series that is fixed.
-This lens has an optical zoom range of 15x, a maximum aperture of f/2.8, and at longer zoom settings, the aperture reduces to f/4.5.
+In front of the sensor is a fixed Canon lens from the L-series.
+This lens has an optical zoom range of 15x and a maximum aperture of f/2.8; at more extended zoom settings, the gap reduces to f/4.5.
 The wide-angle lens has a focal length comparable to 25.5 millimeters, while the telephoto lens has a focal length equivalent to 382.5 millimeters.

-In addition to that, there is five-axis image stabilization, which includes the well-known Powered IS mode, which attempts to replicate a tripod mode and does a fairly excellent job of it.
-This excellent L lens possesses three separate control rings, each of which is equipped with end stops, which enables the camcorder to have a respectable amount of manual control.
+In addition, there is five-axis image stabilization, including the well-known Powered IS mode, which attempts to replicate a tripod mode and does a reasonably excellent job.
+This perfect L lens possesses three separate control rings, each equipped with end stops, which enables the camcorder to have a respectable amount of manual control.

 This lens is one of the genuinely striking characteristics of the XF705, and Canon, as it has done in the past, solicited the input of broadcasters and cinematographers throughout the design process for this camera.
 The handling of the lens is where this is most readily apparent.
-The focus ring features a calibrated scale as well as end stops, allowing it to function as a genuine manual control.
+The focus ring features a calibrated scale and end stops, allowing it to be a simple manual control.

-However, if you push a button and spin the lens barrel behind the focusing ring, the calibrated scale will vanish, and the focusing ring will change into an ‘endless encoder’, allowing you to manually focus as well as use the auto-focus feature.
-There is a straightforward slider control located just beneath the lens ring, which may be utilized in its place if you choose to use it as a zoom ring.
+However, if you push a button and spin the lens barrel behind the focusing ring, the calibrated scale will vanish, and the focusing ring will change into an ‘endless encoder,’ allowing you to focus and use the auto-focus feature manually.
+A straightforward slider control is located just beneath the lens ring, which may be utilized in its place if you choose to use it as a zoom ring.

 While we’re on the topic of autofocus, I should point out that the XF705 has Canon’s incredible, beautiful, and one-of-a-kind Dual Pixel autofocus.
-This approach is so amazing that it has convinced many photographers who are opposed to using autofocus to adopt it.
+This approach is so unique that it has convinced many photographers opposed to using autofocus to adopt it.

-This allows for normal precise and quick autofocus on the XF705, along with face-detection AF and object tracking capabilities.
+This allows regular, precise, quick autofocus on the XF705, face-detection AF, and object-tracking capabilities.
 Touch focus control is also available.
-When you make modifications manually, you not only get guidance but also a graphical guide to support precise focusing.
+When you manually modify, you get guidance and a visual guide to support precise focusing.

 Not even the lens adjustments are the only things that have been meticulously examined.
-There is a generous supply of specialized buttons for zebra, peaking, picture stabilization, and other such functions, all of which are conveniently located and make sense.
-In addition, you will receive a motor-driven neutral density (ND) filter that comes with three different densities: ND 1/4, ND 1/16, and ND 1/64.
+There is a generous supply of specialized buttons for zebra, peaking, picture stabilization, and other such functions, all conveniently located and making sense.
+In addition, you will receive a motor-driven neutral density (ND) filter with three different thicknesses: ND 1/4, ND 1/16, and ND 1/64.

-Because Canon has so many years of experience with this form factor, the hands-on control is exactly as you would expect it to be, with everything being just where it should be: at your fingers.
-On the top, in close proximity to the display, and on the fixed grip are a few record controls that are similar to one another.
+Because Canon has so many years of experience with this form factor, the hands-on control is exactly as you would expect it to be, with everything being where it should be: at your fingers.
+On the top, near the display, and on the fixed grip are a few record controls that are similar to one another.

 It is possible to mount the monitor on either the left or the right side of the camera, and it features a tilt-and-slide action that allows you to change it around or even put it away, similar to the Panasonic AG-DVX200.

-A magnification button is located next to the rocker switch, and the media controls as well as the built-in microphones are located on the top of the device.
+A magnification button is next to the rocker switch, and the media controls and the built-in microphones are on the top of the device.
 There are two XLRs accessible, with Input 1 located closer to the lens and Input 2 situated further toward the back.
-It’s possible that this is caused by all of the additional connections that are crammed onto the rear of the camera.
+This may be caused by all of the additional connections crammed onto the camera’s rear.

-Included in the package is the 12G-SDI, which has a bandwidth that is four times more than that of the 3G-SDI and will enable 4K IP streaming over a single cable due to a convenient onboard ethernet connection.
-This type of camera is extremely new on the market.
+The package includes the 12G-SDI, which has four times more bandwidth than the 3G-SDI and will enable 4K IP streaming over a single cable due to a convenient onboard ethernet connection.
+This type of camera is highly new on the market.
 The camera also comes equipped with Wi-Fi for streaming video at a lesser resolution.

-The XF705 is able to Livestream video through the use of IP transmission, and the video may be encoded using either the H.265/HEVC or the H.264/AVC codec.
-Data in either 4K Ultra High Definition or Full HD may be effectively sent to a range of systems using live H.265 streams operating at 16 Mbps and 59.94 frames per second.
+The XF705 can Livestream video throughnsmission, and the video may be encoded using either the H.265/HEVC or the H.264/AVC codec.
+Data in either 4K Ultra High Definition or Full HD may be effectively sent to various systems using live H.265 streams operating at 16 Mbps and 59.94 frames per second.
 In addition, there are ports for HDMI, timecode, and headphones on the rear of the device.

-However, the manner in which Canon incorporated HDR into the shooting settings is arguably the aspect of the XF705 that stands out the most.
+However, how Canon incorporated HDR into the shooting settings is arguably the aspect of the XF705 that stands out the most.
 You now have the option of using anything from BT.
-709 all the way up to HLG, PQ, and Canon Log 3 as presets.
+709 up to HLG, PQ, and Canon Log 3 as presets.

 Canon XF705 Specifications